Reds vs. Nationals Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 80 hits with 26 doubles, two triples, 12 home runs, 30 walks and 40 RBI.
-He's also stolen four bases.
+- Jeimer Candelario has recorded 81 hits with 27 doubles, two triples, 12 home runs and 30 walks.
+He has driven in 40 runs with four stolen bases.

 Candelario Recent Games